lukecoopz/TrademeSandboxTests/README.md

 How to run tests:
-- Clone repo
+- Clone the repo
-- npm i
+- run 'npm i' in terminal
-- npx playwright install
+- run 'npx playwright install' in terminal
-- npm run test-api (for api test)
+- run 'npm run test-api' (for api test) in terminal
-- npm run test-ui (for playwright ui tests)
+- run 'npm run test-ui' (for playwright ui tests) in terminal
-- npm run report-test-ui to get report for ui tests after running
+- run 'npm run report-test-ui' to get report for ui tests after running

 Need to make sure node versions are the same.